 Spacious and well-appointed apartment, being the ground floor of a large Victorian terraced house, very close to the town centre.
 Bedford Street is now a quiet cul-de-sac, inside the town's inner relief road system.
 80 yards from bus station.
 450 yards from the High Street and Pannier Market.
 Showerroom.
 Courtyard with table and chairs, and steps up to gated parking compound for two cars.
 Tea and homemade cakes await one's arrival at Bedford Street.
 Only ¼ mile south-east of Barnstaple town centre.

 Units: 1 Apartment.
-Bedrooms: 1 twin, plus double bed/settee in sittingroom.
+Bedrooms: 1 double, 1 bunk room, plus double bed/settee in sittingroom.

 Short Breaks available in autumn, winter and spring from £40 per night.